amcmullen9291/react-pagination/README.md

 # pagination

-This repo shows how to paginate data in both class components and functinal components
+This repo shows how to paginate data in both class components and functinal components using react-paginate